 The painting studio is designed to offer a well ventilated space for working in oils, acrylics or other media.
 An industrial-size exhaust booth is provided for spray painting.
 Students explore painting styles both traditional and modern; acquire thorough experience in color mixing and color theory; and learn to construct their own canvases in the frame shop.

 In the graphic design labs, only professional level hardware and software are used to give students experience in the applications that are used in the industry.
 With its laser engraver, cutter/plotter, 3D and large format printers, the lab is equipped for instruction and production.
 Artworks are both created and adapted for use to give experience in the theory and professional application of visual design.

-The Fine Arts Center boasts two Art Galleries.
-The Galleries Curator schedules the Art Gallery Series, exhibitions by students and distinguished regional artists with shows changing throughout the academic year.
+The Fine Arts Center boasts the recently renovated Kassab Art Gallery.
+The Kassab Galleries Curator schedules the Kassab Art Gallery Series, exhibitions by students and distinguished regional artists with shows changing throughout the academic year.

 The University Place Art Gallery in downtown Florence’s historic district offers free curated exhibitions and workshops which are designed to inspire and engage the residents of the Pee Dee Region.